 Feeding Hummingbird Tips

-- Always use quality cane sugar in your hummingbird food recipes.
+- Always use quality cane sugar in your homemade hummingbird food recipes.

 - Use clean water – filtered water is your best bet.

 - If you have too many bees on your feeder you need to up your water to sugar ratio and consider a different feeder (more on this below)

 - Keep your hummingbird feeder clean by washing it thoroughly with a light detergent before you refill with fresh nectar.
 Never top-off your feeders.